Saturday, April 29, 2017

 Walk faster, is what I do when the mud starts trying to pull the flip-flops off my feet.

 There were tracks of a wild boar, along the way.
 They were kind of small.

 If a little piggy can make it through there, people should be able to, too.
 So, I figured.

-Slipping and slopping, I was flip-flopping as fast bas the legs could go, when it happened.
+Slipping and slopping, I was flip-flopping as fast as the legs could go when it happened.

 The left leg, it appears, slipped down the dike, into something like quicksand.

-This probably seem sort of humorous, to the average person but, it ain't, I swear.
+This probably seems sort of humorous, to the average person but, it ain't, I swear.

 Doc was back there saying, "You alright?
 Do you need help?"
 It wasn't alright.

 When ya try to pull yourself out, it doesn't work too well.
 Soon, ya sink in further.

 Pulling the leg up a bit, lets air get in there and, I don't float on air so well.